YLu-1258/YLU_blog/_posts/2023-09-18-Dijkstra-Algorithm.md

             " is: "
             + optimalDistance.getValue());
         }
+        Stack<Integer> OptimalDistanceToTarget = ReverseIteratePath(9, 10);
+        System.out.println(OptimalDistanceToTarget);
+        while (!OptimalDistanceToTarget.isEmpty()) {
+            System.out.println(OptimalDistanceToTarget.pop());
         }
     }

+}
 DijkstraAlgorithm.main(null);
 ```

-    Shortest distance from vertex 9 to vertex 1 is: 22
-    Shortest distance from vertex 9 to vertex 11 is: 2147483646
     Shortest distance from vertex 9 to vertex 2 is: 19
-    Shortest distance from vertex 9 to vertex 9 is: 0
-    Shortest distance from vertex 9 to vertex 10 is: 59
+    Shortest distance from vertex 9 to vertex 3 is: 20
     Shortest distance from vertex 9 to vertex 4 is: 13
+    Shortest distance from vertex 9 to vertex 5 is: 12
     Shortest distance from vertex 9 to vertex 8 is: 9
-    Shortest distance from vertex 9 to vertex 3 is: 20
     Shortest distance from vertex 9 to vertex 7 is: 2
+    Shortest distance from vertex 9 to vertex 10 is: 59
-    Shortest distance from vertex 9 to vertex 5 is: 12
+    Shortest distance from vertex 9 to vertex 1 is: 22
     Shortest distance from vertex 9 to vertex 6 is: 8
+    Shortest distance from vertex 9 to vertex 11 is: 2147483646
+    Shortest distance from vertex 9 to vertex 9 is: 0
+    2
+    HELLLLLLLLLO IF THIS RUNS I THINK JAVA IS BROKEN
+    [10, 2, 4, 5, 7, 9]
+    9
+    7
+    5
+    4
+    2
+    10